Basics of Writing in Markdown

-Head to the Demo editor to practice some Markdown basics.
+Head to the Demo editor or Dillinger web-based editor to practice some Markdown basics.

-Headers can be added in two ways, traditional setext-style or newer ATX-style.
-Be sure to include a blank line above and below a header.
+Be sure to include a blank line above and below a heading.

 Header One